canada-ca/canada-ca.github.io/_drafts/2018-01-30-Baseline-Results-Diseases-and-Vaccinations.md

 ## Explore further

-* [Top task management on Canada.ca]() presents the methodology we use to identify and manage the top 100 tasks for Canada.ca
+* [How we identify top tasks for Canada.ca](https://canada-ca.github.io/2017/12/11/top-100-for-gc.html) presents the methodology we use to identify and manage the top 100 tasks for Canada.ca
-* [Making Canada.ca for Canadians]() gives an overview of how we originally used the top 100 tasks in 2013 to design Canada.ca navigation
 * [How we're optimizing top tasks on Canada.ca](https://canada-ca.github.io/category/2017/08/21/optimization-overview.html) shares more about how we're focusing now on improving specific top tasks on Canada.ca
 * [What Really Matters: Focusing on Top Tasks](https://alistapart.com/article/what-really-matters-focusing-on-top-tasks) is a great article from Gerry McGovern on the value of top tasks and the survey voting method to validate them
 * [New Thinking](http://gerrymcgovern.com/new-thinking/) is where Gerry McGovern posts weekly on a range of top task management and digital transformation themes
-* [How to conduct a top task analysis](https://measuringu.com/top-tasks/) from Jeff Sauro gets into some of the statistical details around analysing top task data from surveys

 * [Countering vaccine hesitancy - Pediatrics - August 2016](http://pediatrics.aappublications.org/content/early/2016/08/25/peds.2016-2146)

 ## Detailed task scenarios as presented to participants